0. Get the MobMuPlat iOS or Android app

 Slightly more detailed:

 MobMuPlat is a standalone iOS+Android app which hosts and loads from a list of available works.
 Creating your own work consists of two parts.
 First, creating a graphical user interface (GUI) with the MobMuPlat Editor (currently OSX only); second, creating the audio engine using the graphical programming language Pure Data (PD).
 With both of these applications open, and data sent between the two, you can simulate the app behavior on your laptop/desktop.
 Once development is complete, just drag the two saved files into the "Documents" folder of iTunes, and they are uploaded to your iOS device and can be opened in the MobMuPlat app.
 (For android, get the files onto your device storage folder anyway you like, then open them in the MobMuPlat app).

 MobMuPlat can do synthesis, sampling, MIDI, OSC, networking via local wifi, query and set hardware characteristics like tilt/compass/camera flash, display images and vector graphics, be used within AudioBus (iOS only), take joystick/gamepad input (Android only) and much more.

 1. Put the MobMuPlat app on your device.
 Get it from the iOS app store or from the Android Play Store (or download the APK directly.)

 2. Download and unpack the zip file below.
-It contains the MobMuPlat Editor (both Cocoa and Java versions), a special distribution of Pd-vanilla, a pair of utility PD files, and a folder of tutorial files.
-PureData is available separately on all operating systems; the specially-packaged version is 0.45 with some externals included.
+It contains the MobMuPlat Editor (both Cocoa and Java versions), a pair of utility PD files, and a folder of tutorial files (the same files that come bundled in the app).